CSCfi/csc-user-guide/docs/data/allas.md

 a server where you do the modifications and then replace the original object with a new version.

 The benefit of object storage is that it can handel paractically any static data and that the data can be accessed over the internet from any location.
-Further the same data can be accessed through several
+Furthe-objectsr the same data can be accessed through several
 interfaces: ( command line clients, WWW-interfaces, virtual disk mounts etc.).
 The data can also be made publicly accessible of for autorised users only.